HazyResearch/fonduer/docs/user/features.rst

 The different featurization parameters are explained in this section::

     featurization:
-      # settings of content-based features
+      # settings of textual-based features
-      content:
+      textual:
         # settings for window features
         window_feature:
           size: 3